Agatha's Almanac

 Agatha's Almanac is a Canadian documentary film, directed by Amalie Atkins and released in 2025.
 The film is a portrait of her aunt Agatha Bock, a 90-year-old woman who still lives a fiercely independent life revolving around her passion for gardening.

 The film premiered in March 2025 at CPH:DOX 2025.
 It had its Canadian premiere at the 2025 Hot Docs Canadian International Documentary Festival, where it won the juried award for Best Canadian Feature Documentary.

-The film was longlisted for the 2025 Jean-Marc Vallée DGC Discovery Award.
+The film was longlisted for the 2025 Jean-Marc Vallée DGC Discovery Award, and was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2025.